BlablaTara/SupportTool/README.md

 #### **PING-CHECK:**

-> This check, pings a url, to see if it's reachable.
-Fx.
-SAP identiry server.
+> This check pings a URL to see if it is reachable, e.g. an SAP Identity Server.

 ---

 #### **SERVICE-CHECK:**

-> This check, is like af health-check, but it renders the choosen services' '/version'-endpoints, so you at the same time can see which version is now deployet.
+> This check is similar to a health check, but it renders the selected services' `/version` endpoints, allowing you to see which versions are currently deployed.